-The other crucial aspect of the way I teach is that I frequently employ the Socratic method, a fancy name for "teach by asking rather than by telling".
+The other crucial aspect of the way I teach is that I like to teach by asking rather than by telling.
 I firmly believe that the final jump from the realm of not understanding something to that of understanding is one that the student takes all alone.
-The role of the teacher is merely to lead his student upto that point, and the best preparation for that jump, for me, is to allow my students to find their way upto this point by themselves as far as possible, with my role being restricted to correcting them every time they take a wrong turn, and this, I think is an automatic byproduct of teaching by asking, rather than by telling.
+The role of the teacher is merely to lead his student upto that point, and the best preparation for that jump, for me, is to allow my students to find their way up to this point by themselves as far as possible, with my role being restricted to correcting them every time they take a wrong turn, and this, I think is an automatic byproduct of teaching by asking, rather than by telling.
 This helps build up the student's confidence, and goes a long way towards the demystification that I believe is essential to thinking about physics and mathematics.

 Lastly, my experience has taught me that a teacher student relationship can only work when there is good communication, which can only happen if there is comfort.
 A student will not benefit from a teacher if he or she feels uncomfortable in their presence.
 As a teacher, I try to ensure that the students feel comfortable around me, and the atmosphere is conducive to communication.